Work and efficiency fluctuations in a quantum Otto cycle with idle levels: Work and its fluctuation

 It is however also possible for the output work $|\langle W \rangle|$ to increase with $J$.
 This happens in particular for small values of $T_h$ and very small values of $T_c$ (i.e., in the left lower corner of Fig.\ref{FigWThTc}(a,b)).
 This can be seen in Fig. \ref{Fig-W-Th-J}, where we plot contours of $\langle W \rangle$ as a function of $J$ and $T_h$, for a fixed (very small) value of $T_c$.
 In the region where the contours slope downward, an increase in $J$ at fixed $T_h$ results in a greater $|\langle W \rangle|$.

-Another perspective of this phenomenon can be seen in Fig.~\ref{Fig-W-J}, where we plot $\langle W \rangle$ as a function of $J$ for different values of the bath temperatures.
+Another perspective of this phenomenon can be seen in Fig.~\ref{Fig-W-J}, where we plot $-\langle W \rangle$ as a function of $J$ for different values of the bath temperatures.
 The dashed curves, valid for large $T_h$, illustrate the most common behavior, where the work output reduces monotonically ($\langle W \rangle$ becomes less negative), with increasing $J$.
 The solid curves, valid for small $T_h$, illustrate the surprising situation where the work output can increase ($\langle W \rangle$ becomes more negative) with increasing $J$.
-Notice that, in this regime, the greatest output is attained at a value of $J$ that converges to the level crossing limit (at $J = h_i = 3$) as $T_c$ decreases.
-Note also however that even this maximum remains well under the upper limit $\Delta h = 1$.
+Note that, from eq.(\ref{work}), the upper limit for work extraction corresponds to the situation with $x_c \rightarrow \infty$ and $x_h \rightarrow 0$, leading to $\left\langle W \right\rangle \rightarrow -\Delta h$.
+In comparison, we can see that, in Fig.~\ref{Fig-W-J}, the greatest output is attained at a value of $J$ that converges to the level crossing limit (at $J = h_i = 3$) as $T_c$ decreases.
+Even this maximum remains well under the upper limit, which in this case is $\Delta h = 1$.

 Turning now to the strong-coupling regime, we find different behaviors, see Fig.\ref{FigWThTc}(c-d).
 In the upper ``island", $|\langle W \rangle|$ still decreases with increasing $J$ for most temperature values, and increases in absolute value with the hot bath temperature ($T_h$), as perhaps might be intuitively expected.
 However, $|\langle W \rangle|$ is not monotonic with respect to the cold bath temperature $T_c$, see the solid lines in Fig.~\ref{Fig:W-T-Islands}.
-Note that $\langle W \rangle \rightarrow 0$ for both $T_c \rightarrow 0$ and $T_c \rightarrow \infty$, but reaches a minimum (i.e, maximum output) at some intermediate temperature.
+Note that $\langle W \rangle \rightarrow 0$ for both sufficiently low and sufficiently high $T_c$, but reaches a minimum (i.e., the work output $-\langle W \rangle$ reaches a maximum) at some intermediate temperature.
 The reasons for this non-monotonic behavior are discussed in ref. \cite{oliveira2021efficiency}.

 Conversely, in the lower ``island" (counter-rotating engine), $|\langle W \rangle|$ increases as the cold bath temperature ($T_h$, in this case) decreases, as might perhaps be expected.
-However, $|\langle W \rangle|$ is not monotonic with respect to the hot bath temperature ($T_c$, in this case), see the dotted lines in Fig.~\ref{Fig:W-T-Islands}.
-Once again, $\langle W \rangle \rightarrow 0$ for both $T_c \rightarrow 0$ and $T_c \rightarrow \infty$, but reaches a minimum (i.e, maximum output) at some intermediate temperature.
+However, $|\langle W \rangle|$ is not monotonic with respect to the hot bath temperature ($T_c$, in this case), see the dashed lines in Fig.~\ref{Fig:W-T-Islands}.
+Once again, $\langle W \rangle \rightarrow 0$ for both sufficiently low and sufficiently high $T_c$, but reaches a minimum (i.e., the work output $-\langle W \rangle$ reaches a maximum) at some intermediate temperature.